reepNao/twitter_video_downloader/README.md

 Replace `<URL>` with the URL of the Twitter video you want to download.

 4. If you want to specify a custom name for the downloaded video, you will be prompted to enter it.
 Otherwise, the default name will be used.

+## Notes

+- This script relies on the twitsave.com service to fetch video information from Twitter.
+If the service is down or changes its structure, the script may not work as expected.